Tried, tested and true: This is my list of the best cookbooks to make your vegan collection complete.

 4. Vegan Richa’s Indian Kitchen

-Now we’re talking – I love Indian food!
-L.O.V.E. and Vegan Richa’s spin on Indian is refreshing and fabulous.
-I absolutely adore her blog and her flavours are a huge inspiration for me so I jumped into buying her book to immerse myself in everything Indian.
+Now we’re talking.
+I love Indian food and Vegan Richa’s spin on Indian is refreshing and fabulous.
+I adore her blog and her flavours are a huge inspiration for me.
 Indian is the perfect cuisine for vegans but it’s not always that easy to get started.
-A lot of popular vegan cookbooks shy away from Indian dishes and focus more on a western palate with some Mexican and Asian influences but Vegan Richa has really nailed it.
+A lot of popular vegan cookbooks shy away from Indian dishes and focus more on a western palate with some Mexican and Asian influences.
+Vegan Richa is different, she really nailed it.
 She takes classic Indian recipes and makes them quite simple and easy to prepare.
 She provides ingredients lists and also gives a range in terms of difficulty so that you can work your way up.
 I would say buy this book, bring it with you to an Indian grocer and get started.
 Big recommend for this one!

 6. Vegan Soul Kitchen: